Undergraduates in physics are involved in laboratories at levels that range from assisting a graduate student or

 If you secure an opportunity with a faculty member and want to earn units for your work via Special Studies course

-and begin at step 2B.
-If you would like to earn units via Special Studies course PHYS 199H (Physics Honors Thesis
+would like to earn units via Special Studies course PHYS 199H (Physics Honors Thesis Program),

 Biophysics, Geophysics, Physics